Blog title V2

 • Provide compliance.

-Some MSP providers also offer oversight of workers who they sourced from online staffing solutions, marketplaces, and direct sourcing channels.
+This shifts contingent workforce management from a fragmented, reactive process to a more controlled and strategic capability.
+Some MSP providers also offer oversight of workers who they sourced from online staffing solutions, marketplaces and direct sourcing channels.

 Invest in Contractor Management Office services

-A Contractor Management Office (or CMO) service is an important component of a contingent workforce programme, and often integrated into an MSP contract.
+Contractor Management Outsourcing (or CMO) is an important component of a contingent workforce programme and often integrated into an MSP contract.
 This additional support includes the ability to classify and engage non-agency sourced workers, as well as payroll support.

 For second and third generation programmes, CMO can also include vendor qualification and sub-vendor engagement services.
 Learn more about Contractor Management Outsourcing services.